 Penetration of the weld in zinc-coated steels is less than for uncoated steels.
 A slightly wider gap, therefore, must be provided for butt welds.
 While making butt weld in a flat position, a slight side-to-side movement of the welding torch helps achieve consistent penetration.

-Spatter increases when welding galvanized steel using both C02 and an argon-C02 mixture shielding gas.
+Spatter increases when welding galvanized steel using both CO2 and an argon-CO2 mixture shielding gas.
 Spatter particles that adhere to the workpiece can cause an unsightly appearance.
 By applying silicone, petroleum, or graphite-based spatter release compounds to the workpiece before welding, this can be avoided.
 Spatter particles are then removed by brushing.
 However, a build-up of spatter in the nozzle of the welding gun may be encountered.
 The application of an anti-spatter compound will reduce the particles trapped by the welding nozzle.

 With an increase in the zinc coating thickness, the spatter formation increases and is, therefore, greater on batch-galvanized materials than on continuously coated sheet materials.
 Spatter particles tend to roll into the corner of the joint when tee joints in batch galvanized steel are welded in the flat position, causing difficulty in welding.
 While welding in the overhead position, the spatter may fall into the nozzle of the welding gun.

-The higher heat input to remove the zinc from the weld pool and slower welding speeds to burn off the zinc coating are what differentiates the GMA welding process between welding zinc-coated steel and uncoated steel.
+The higher heat input to remove the zinc from the weld pool and slower welding speeds to burn off the zinc coating are what differentiate the GMA welding process between welding zinc-coated steel and uncoated steel.
 Using a shielding gas of argon and carbon dioxide can give a more stable arc and produce smoother weld deposits with minimum spatter and zinc loss.

 Welding Galvanized Steel by SMAW & MMAW

-Both Shielded Metal Arc Welding (SMAW) or Manual Metal Arc Welding (MMAW) for welding galvanized steel are manual processes using flux-covered electrodes of 1.6 mm to 12.7 mm in diameter.
+Both Shielded Metal Arc Welding (SMAW) and Manual Metal Arc Welding (MMAW) for welding galvanized steel are manual processes using flux-covered electrodes of 1.6 mm to 12.7 mm in diameter.
 The welding conditions necessary for galvanized steel welding by SMAW and MMAW are similar to those used on uncoated steel.
 However, the welding speed needs to be slower because the angle of the electrode is reduced to about 30º and a whipping motion of the electrode back and forth is needed to move the molten zinc pool away from the weld.

 The major difference between welding zinc-coated steel (galvanized steel) and welding uncoated steel using the SMAW process is that the root opening must be increased to give full weld penetration.
 In the SMAW process, the amount of spatter is slightly higher as compared to welding on uncoated steel.
 The conditions for the root pass in butt-welds on batch galvanized steel by SMAW process are available in AWS D19.0, Tables 6.2 through 6.5.